City of Plattsburgh holds public hearing on budget

-Last month, Plattsburgh City Mayor Christopher Rosenquest announced the proposed budget for 2023, for just over $25 million dollars.
+Last month, Plattsburgh City Mayor Christopher Rosenquest announced a proposed budget for 2023 of just over $25 million dollars.
 He said the budget was balanced and stayed under the mandated tax cap, while being able to increase revenues and maintain similar levels of spending, even in a time of record inflation.

 “It formalizes the economic development and quality of life project that will impact the livability and attractiveness of our city,” Rosenquest said.

-Only a couple of people came out to give their thoughts on the proposed budget, and one man was hoping to see more clarification on where city funding is coming from.
+At a public hearing Thursday, only a couple of people came out to give their thoughts on the proposed budget.
+One man was hoping to see more clarification on where city funding is coming from.

 “Some of the departments are pure general fund, many of the other departments are a combination of federal funds, rate-setting, and other type things, so how is the department funded,” the resident said.